 - 6.4.1 The closest residential properties to the proposed building are the terrace to the north of the site, which fronts Ellis Grove.
 11 Ellis Grove is the closest of these, being the last dwelling in the terrace, and has its side elevation adjacent to the motor repair garage.
 There are windows in the rear elevation of this property and also in the side of the two storey addition to the rear, both of which face the site.
-However, it is considered that as the angle of view would be oblique and as the garage would act as a buffer between, there would not be a significant impact on the amenities of the occupiers of this property in terms of loss of light, outlook or privacy. - 6.4.2 It is considered that the occupiers of other residential properties on Ellis Grove and those on Hall Croft that are beyond the social club building, would not be significantly affected due to the angle of view and due to the distances between the proposal and any existing property, which is a minimum of 55m to the closest facing rear elevation on Hall Croft. - 6.4.3 In regard to the adjacent Myford site, the approved layout on that site (reference 21/00184/FUL) shows a three storey detached building, to be occupied as a care home.
+However, it is considered that as the angle of view would be oblique and as the garage would act as a buffer between, there would not be a significant impact on the amenities of the occupiers of this property in terms of loss of light, outlook or privacy. - 6.4.2 It is considered that the occupiers of other residential properties on Ellis Grove and those on Hall Croft that are beyond the social club building, would not be significantly affected in terms of loss of light, outlook or privacy due to the angle of view and due to the distances between the proposal and any existing property, which is a minimum of 55m to the closest facing rear elevation on Hall Croft.
+It should be noted that there are no windows proposed in the side elevation facing toward Ellis Grove. - 6.4.3 In regard to the adjacent Myford site, the approved layout on that site (reference 21/00184/FUL) shows a three storey detached building to be occupied as a care home, which would be located to the south west of the site.
 There are bedrooms in the facing north east elevation of this approved building, and there would be a minimum distance of 16m between this elevation and the south west boundary of the site.
 A request has been made by the developer of the care home to condition that the windows on the south east elevation be obscurely glazed in order to safeguard the privacy of the occupiers of the care home.
 It is considered that this is reasonable, and as the windows are to a room which has access to a larger window on the north west elevation, the occupants of the proposed building would not be prejudiced by this requirement.
 The building as proposed would not have any significant impact on the amenities of the occupiers of the care home in terms of loss of light or to outlook.